pranava1709/CNN-Autoencoder/README.md

 # CNN-Autoencoder

 In recent times Autoencoders have been extremely beneficial, especially in produing reduced dimensional images.
-Here, I tried to develop an combination of autoencoder and CNN from scratch using the basic encoder and decoder base, for three main categories of the Dar Matter -sphere, vort and nosub-structure.
+Here, I tried to develop an combination of autoencoder and CNN from scratch using the basic encoder and decoder base, for three main categories of the Dar Matter sphere, vort and nosub-structure.

 This pipeline is implemented in Keras, and the model is trained on 100 epochs.

 # Dataset

-The dataset is a combination of above three mentioned classes containing in total of 1200 training samples and have been validated, for the same.
+The dataset is a combination of above three mentioned classes containing in total of 1200 training samples in .npy format.
-No-substructure
+No-